cvbarros/cvbarros.io/site/content/post/pipelines-as-code-teamcity.md

 To successfully enable this practice, however, most teams rely upon heavy automation and plumbing, creating _pipelines_ to deliver code from development to production using tools such as CI systems (Jenkins, TeamCity, Gitlab, Travis, etc...) to perform required steps in an automated fashion.

 Assembling a pipeline manually for a single project is not a hard task in itself.
-Issues start to arise whenever you are member of a Platform/Build team that creates pipelines for other teams evelopers, need to expose CI/CD as a service to other users.
+Issues start to arise whenever you are member of a Platform/Build team that creates pipelines for other teams developers, need to expose CI/CD as a service to other users.
 Microservices are also a big driver for adoption - as organizations need agility to quickly manage lifecycle of deployable services, sometimes from hundreds to thousands.
 At a certain scale, it starts to feel clumsy to manually configure and maintain these effectively.

 Jenkins users have already been reaping several benefits of this technique for quite some time.
 It blipped on [ThoughtWorks's Radar](https://www.thoughtworks.com/radar/techniques/pipelines-as-code) as "Adopt".
 {{< blockquote "Badri Janakiraman and David Rice" "//www.gocd.org/2017/05/02/what-does-pipelines-as-code-really-mean/" "What does pipelines as code really mean?" >}}
-Build as code and pipeline as code would have much the same definition.
-They are an approach to defining your builds and pipelines in diffable, readable files checked into source control that can then be treated just like any software system.
+"Build as code and pipeline as code would have much the same definition.
+They are an approach to defining your builds and pipelines in diffable, readable files checked into source control that can then be treated just like any software system."
 {{< /blockquote >}}

-For managed services ([TravisCI](https://travis-ci.org/), [AppVeyor](https://www.appveyor.com/), [CodeShip](https://codeship.com/), to name a few), code describing a pipeline is fundamental for the platform to expose it's extension points while encapsulating intricacies, creating a powerful abstraction that makes CI/CD very easy to setup and get started.
+For managed services ([TravisCI](https://travis-ci.org/), [AppVeyor](https://www.appveyor.com/), [CodeShip](https://codeship.com/), to name a few), it is common to have some file to describe a pipeline to expose its extension points while encapsulating intricacies, creating a powerful abstraction that makes CI/CD very easy to setup and get started.

 # TeamCity
 Jetbrains' TeamCity is a very powerful, user-friendly build server, that just works&trade;.
-I've worked with other build systems in the past, but grew quite fond of TeamCity the longer I used it, for it's simplicity and reliability.
+I've worked with other build systems in the past, but grew quite fond of TeamCity the longer I used it, for its simplicity and reliability.
 It has a proprietary version of Pipelines as Code using _Kotlin DSL_, where you can either export an existing project's settings to Kotlin format or create everything from scratch.
 [They have a blog series](https://blog.jetbrains.com/teamcity/2016/11/kotlin-configuration-scripts-an-introduction/) that goes into detail on how to use this feature.

 **Why not Kotlin?**

 I've long had a desire to configure TeamCity builds via code, but I've hit several limitations.
 First, Kotlin DSL was not yet available, the only option was to use _XML-style_ settings, which would be used to version configurations, but that is not exactly _code_, right?

 Second, I've found out that information on the (back then) recently-released _Kotlin DSL_ was [basically a page in TeamCity documentation](https://confluence.jetbrains.com/display/TCD18/Kotlin+DSL) and the blog series mentioned previously.
 Found it hard to find deeper information, struggled with inability to reuse code for my configurations and lacked a proper development environment.
-These reasons pushed me away from using _Kotlin DSL_ from what I was trying to achieve.
+These reasons pushed me away from using _Kotlin DSL_ for what I was trying to achieve.

 # Terraform
 [HashiCorp's Terraform](https://www.terraform.io), a _infrastructure-as-code_ tool usually well-known in the community for cloud providers and other systems, provides a powerful, declarative way of defining configurations for several types of upstream systems.